Q: #397. What was a "city of refuge" in the Bible?

 By: Steve Shirley

 A: A "city of refuge" in the Bible was a city that a person could go to if they unintentionally killed a person.
 When the Israelites entered the Promised Land, God told them to designate 6 cities as cities of refuge.
-Each of these cities were found in land that was given to the priestly tribe of the Levites (48 total cities given). (*** Note: God did not designate any land in the Promised Land for the Levites, but instead, each of the tribes of Israel was to told to give the Levites a portion of their allotment.)
+Each of these cities was found in land that was given to the priestly tribe of the Levites (48 total cities given). (*** Note: God did not designate any land in the Promised Land for the Levites, but instead, each of the tribes of Israel was told to give the Levites a portion of their allotment.)
 (See: Num 35:6-8, Deut 19:1-3) These cities of refuge were evenly scattered throughout the land of the Israelites so that no city was more than about 30 miles from a city of refuge (a day's journey).
 Three cities of refuge were on the east side of the Jordan River, and three were on the west side (Num 35:14).
 On the east side were: Bezer, Ramath, and Golan (Deut 4:41-43), and on the west were: Kedesh, Shechem, and Hebron (Josh 20:7).

 Cities of refuge are discussed in 4 places in the Old Testament: (Num 35:6-34)(Deut 4:41-43)(Deut 19:1-13)(Josh 20:1-9).
 Let's look at what these verses say.